SinaC/TetriNET/readme.txt

 Connect+Register and Disconnect+Unregister should be merged into one method WPF Client bot: sometimes _handleNextTetriminoEvent is not raised or is forgot WPF Client: save win list locally if server master
-WPF Client: redefine controls in client options -> started, finish ClientOptionsView, Options and use KeySettings in PlayFieldView
-Confusion could be managed client-side
+WPF Client: redefine controls in client options -> not yet saved/loaded in user config Confusion could be managed client-side

 wcf + jquery